 Arctic foxes are primarily solitary animals.

-Do you have any strange, fun or interesting facts about arctic foxes that you’d like to share?
-Let us know in the comments section below!
+Do you know any fun facts about Arctic foxes?
+Share them in the comments below!